MCUdude/MegaCoreX/README.md

 ## Alternative pins
-The megaAVR-0 microcontrollers supports alternative pin assignments for some of the built in peripherals.
+The megaAVR-0 microcontrollers support alternative pin assignments for some of its built in peripherals.
-This is specified by invoking the `pins()` method before the `begin()` for the associated peripheral.
+This is specified by invoking the `pins()` method before `begin()` for the associated peripheral.
-The `pins()` method will return `true` if the pin combination is supported.
+The `pins()` method will return `true` if that pin combination is supported.
 For `Serial` peripherals the method is `pins(tx,rx)`.
 (Note that this is the same pin sequence as used for the ESP8266 `pins` method, but the opposite of the one SoftwareSerial uses.)
 For `Wire` the method is `pins(sda,scl)`, and for `SPI` it is `pins(mosi,miso,sck,ss)`.

-If you want to use this feature to implement communication with two different external devices using one internal peripheral, note that the proper way to do this is first to invoke `end()` to cleanly shut down, then `pins()` to switch assigne pins, and finally `begin()` to cleanly start on the new set if pins.
+If you want to use this feature to implement communication with two different external devices connected to different pins using one internal peripheral, note that the proper way to switch is first to invoke `end()` to cleanly shut down, then `pins()` to switch assigned pins, and finally `begin()` to cleanly start again.

 Available pin combinations for the *48 pin standard* pinout are: